 Do you use printer ink or buy stamps to run your business?
 There’s a deduction for that!

 As a freelancer, you can deduct travel expenses so long as the travel is strictly business-related.
-Again, be sure to save your receipts, airline tickets confirmations, etc.
+Again, be sure to save your receipts, airline ticket confirmations, etc.

 If you’re self-employed, you can deduct business-related mileage.
-The 2018 mileage rate is 54.5 cents per mile, which adds up surprisingly quickly.
+The 2021 mileage rate is $0.56 per mile, which quickly adds up.

 If you require specific hardware and software to run your business, these purchases can count as deductions.
-Talk to your accountant about the best way to deduct these expenses as some bigger purchase may need to be depreciated.
+Talk to your accountant about the best way to deduct these expenses, as some bigger purchases may need to be depreciated.

-Certain educational or certification expenses can also be deducted so long as they are directly related to your current line of work, not a new career.
+Certain educational or certification expenses can also be deducted so long as they are directly related to your current line of work and not a new career.
 Keep track of your tuition and other education expenses throughout the year to claim this deduction.

 Since self-employed individuals are responsible for their own retirement accounts, retirement contributions can also be deductible.
 Keep track of any contributions you make to your SEP or IRA plans throughout the year to take advantage of this deduction.

 Advertising and marketing expenses used to expand your business and bring in new customers can also be deducted.